 Check out my article Best Disc Golf Drivers For Beginners That Anyone Can Throw and check out those discs in lighter plastics.

-Most Beginner Disc Golf Sets that I mention come in the lighter weights perfect to getting started.
+Most Beginner Disc Golf Sets that I mention come in the lighter weights perfect for getting started.

 The disc weight is usually written underneath the disc like the example image.
 While some manufacturers may stamp the disc weight into the disc mold, I prefer the written format because many of those brands are giving them a final weight check by hand.

 Heavy discs are harder for beginners to get spinning through the air sufficiently for a nice long flight.
-If a heavy disc loses it’s it’s spin and then speed it will end it’s flight early and or land at an undesirable angle.
+If a heavy disc loses its spin and then speed it will end its flight early and or land at an undesirable angle.